a-dubiel/tae2/src/pages/index.md

       text: "Slide 3"
 what:
   content: >
+    # dadasda
-    You hire me because you don’t want to worry about all the final details coming together for the actual wedding day.
+    <p>You hire me because you don’t want to worry about all the final details coming together for the actual wedding day.</p>
     Because you’ve purchased everything you can think of for your 80s-themed wedding on Etsy and need someone else to execute it seamlessly.
     Because you’ve answered all of your future mother-in-law’s questions for the past six months and it’s time for someone else to handle her on your big day.
     Because you deserve to know that you have help from a professional in case anything major comes up out of the blue.